skfit-uni-luebeck/fhir-ts-batch/README.md

 This program was written in Python and requires some dependencies.
 It requires Python 3.
 Also, it was only tested on GNU/Linux and macOS systems.
 It will certainly run using Windows Subsystem for Linux, but probably not on Windows natively!

+This programs was tested successfully using WSL (Ubuntu 20.04 LTS) and Python 3.8.10.
+It seemingly is *not* compatible with Python 3.6.x (the default of the WSL Ubuntu 18.04 LTS distribution).
+When in doubt, use at least Python 3.8).

 In a terminal, create a new virtual environment for the dependencies:

 ```bash